MicrosoftDocs/entra-docs/docs/identity-platform/enterprise-app-role-management.md

 To update an existing role, perform the following steps:

 1. Open [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).
-1. Sign in to the Graph Explorer site by using the Global Administrator or coadmin credentials for your tenant.
+1. Sign in to the Graph Explorer site by using the Global Administrator credentials for your tenant.
+   > [!IMPORTANT]
+   > Microsoft recommends that you use roles with the fewest permissions.
+This helps improve security for your organization.
+Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.
 1. Using the object ID for the application from the overview pane, replace `<objectID>` in the following request with it and then run the query:

     `https://graph.microsoft.com/v1.0/servicePrincipals/<objectID>`